 Iron is essential for carrying oxygen in the blood.
 It is also needed for many enzymes and proteins to function.
-Although it is an essential nutrient, the potential for iron toxicity is high because very little of it is excreted from the body.
+Although it is a crucial nutrient, the potential for iron toxicity is high because very little is excreted from the body.
 Symptoms of iron overload include joint pain, fatigue, weight loss, nausea, and stomach pain.

 A widespread genetic condition called hemochromatosis occurs in 1% of the population.
 Most people with this condition do not know they have it.
 People with hemochromatosis are very efficient at absorbing iron.
-When iron accumulates in the body, it deposits in body tissues and organs like the liver.
+Iron accumulates in the body and deposits in body tissues and organs like the liver.
 I have seen several cases of hemochromatosis in the past few months.
 It is not rare.
-If someone with this condition takes iron supplements, they can become iron toxic rather quickly.
+If someone with this condition takes iron supplements, they can quickly become iron toxic.

-If iron levels are elevated, typically stopping all iron is all that is needed.
-If the person has hemochromatosis, frequent blood draws ( a therapeutic phlebotomy process) may be needed to get iron levels back to the normal range.
+If iron levels are elevated, typically, stopping all iron is all that is needed.
+If the person has hemochromatosis, frequent blood draws ( a therapeutic phlebotomy process) may be required to get iron levels back to the normal range.